BLUE HORIZON, BOOK 3

 “But why’d you never deny it?”
 Renny asked.
 “We’ve been speculating in front of you about it for months!”

 Merlin shrugged his shoulders.
 “Because you wouldn’t have believed me anyway – especially since it was announced on INN that the cubs were half-wolf.
-It was safer just to let you guess, than to have to endure your disbelief.
+It was safer just to let you speculate, than to have to endure your disbelief.
 Besides, I don’t know who the real father is either – or how he could choose not to stay and raise the pups.”

 He removed Tinara’s arm from his and turned to face her.
 “Congratulations on your successful mating,” he said with a smile that was finally relaxed.
 “I know what it means to the House of Aris, and I am happy that you found someone willing to help you.”

-Princess Tinara looked up into his golden eyes and felt unashamed before he and his friends.
+Princess Tinara looked up into his golden eyes and felt unashamed before him and his friends.
 “I admit that I still wish it had been you, my dear wolf,” she said with a wink toward Samantha, “but I also admire your resolve, your sense of relationship and of family.
 These are commendable qualities.”

 “Thank you, your Highness,” Merlin said with a short bow.
 Tinara chuckled and then tiptoed up to lick the tip of his nose.